conan-io/docs/examples/dev_flow/debug/debugging_visual.rst

 A PDB has the information to link the source code of a debuggable object to the Visual Studio debugger.
 Each PDB is linked to a specific file (executable or library) and contains the source file name and line numbers to display in the IDE.

-When compiling the files in Debug mode the created binary will contain the information of where the PDB will be generated, which by default is the same path where the file is being compiled.
-The PDBs are created by the ``cl.exe`` compiler with the ``/Zi`` flag, or by the ``link.exe`` when linking a DLL or executable.
+PDBs are created when compiling a library or executable in Debug mode.
+They are created by default in the same directory as the file it is associated with.
+This means that when using Conan they will be created in the build directory in the same path as the DLLs.
+Visual will look for PDBs in several paths, one of them being the current location of the DLL, which in our case will be in the pacakge folder.

 When a DLL is created it contains the information of the path where its corresponding PDB was generated.
 This can be manually checked by running the following commands: